helium/longfi-arduino/TTGO-TBeam-Tracker/README.md

 - step by step details for setting up a Mapper integration can be found [here](https://docs.helium.com/use-the-network/coverage-mapping/mappers-quickstart/#mappers-quickstart).
 - detail for setting up a Cargo integration can be found [here](https://docs.helium.com/use-the-network/console/integrations/cargo).

 The specific details for adding a Mapper or Cargo integration use a different edge node device than the one detailed here.
 When prompted to add a function decoder, be sure to use the following decoder.
+Note: This decoder can also be found within this project in the console-decoders directory.

 ```C
 function Decoder(bytes, port) {